leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_sbcs_deb9.md

 ### Configure a static IP connection

-Debian, 9 distribution, has a connection manager called "connman".
+Debian, 9 distribution, has a connection manager called `connman`.
 This manager has its own ways of operating with both static IP and dynamic IP.
 By default, the IP configuration is set dynamically.
-But in some cases, it is necessary to make the IP static, but "connman" does not allow IP to be fixed in the ways known to most people, and it overrides the information when the Linux device is rebooted.
+But in some cases, it is necessary to make the IP static, but `connman` does not allow IP to be fixed in the ways known to most people, and it overrides the information when the Linux device is rebooted.
 To prevent this and make the IP static, the steps are:

 1) Identify the eth0 name that "connman" manages.
 In directory in "/var/lib/connman" that identifies eth0: